 The Whole Cleveland Way Path

-We offer 3 holidays covering the whole route - the longer the holiday, the shorter you have to walk each day.
+We offer 3 holidays covering the whole route.
+The longer the holiday, the shorter the distance you have to walk each day.

 The 7 day (8 nights) walk is the shortest of our holidays along the whole Cleveland Way route.
 Some of the daily distances are long but the walk can be covered by most fit walkers.
 If you have more time available, we would recommend the 9 days (10 nights) option, as this allows more time to look around and the daily distances are shorter.